 Securities lending provides a relatively easy way to gain incremental revenue on an existing portfolio.
 The borrower pays a loan fee for the securities that are borrowed.
 The lender receives the majority of the loan fee, and the remaining portion of the loan fee is shared with the lending agent or clearing broker and often the borrower’s broker-dealer.
 This fee will fluctuate based on market demand and securities will only be borrowed for a purpose (a loan or delivery need).
 Some lending agents or clearing brokers may also pay the lender a portion of the interest earned on the cash collateral in the account.

 Securities lending is not appropriate for all investors.
 Reclassification of dividend income from loaned securities may cause tax ramifications, and proxy voting rights on these securities are forfeited.
 In addition, loaned securities are not protected by SIPC.
-However, the cash collateral received for the loaned securities is usually protected by SIPC.
 Enrollment in a securities lending program does not guarantee that securities will actually be borrowed.
 Investors are encouraged to consult their tax advisor before participating in a securities lending program.

 The main benefit of securities lending for investors is that it can help them to potentially generate additional income on securities they already own.
 There is also no cost to participate in these programs, and the investor does not usually have to do anything beyond sign the initial loan agreement.
 If securities are borrowed, loan fee payments are usually made automatically, often monthly, and investors receive substitute payments for dividends on loaned shares.